List of Ashes series

 The Ashes urn, which remains at the MCC Museum at Lord's.
 A replica urn is presented to the winning captain.

 The Ashes is a Test cricket series played between England and Australia.
 The series have varied in length, consisting of between one and seven Test matches, but since 1998 have been consistently five matches.
 It is the sport's most celebrated rivalry and dates back to 1882.
 It is generally played biennially, alternating between the United Kingdom and Australia.
-Australia are the current holders of the Ashes, having retained them with a draw in the 2023 series.
+Australia are the current holders of the Ashes, having either won or drawn each series between 2017–18 and 2025–26.